Mehdierli/ProgrammingNotes/Angular.md

 + test js, also test html check the dom change.

 ## testbed
+* TestBed is the primary api for writing unit tests for Angular applications and libraries.
 * simulate angular component.

 ## integration test

 ## e2e test

 ## jasmine-karma/ jest /
-* Jasmine as the testing framework, it is behavior driven testing. to write readable testing code.
+* Jasmine is a behavior-driven development framework for testing JavaScript code
-* Karma as the test runner.
+* Karma is a test runner.